Mintos Review 2025: P2P Market Leader Worth Investing Again?

 Mintos Risks

 Mintos faced several crises and problems in the past.
 While the origins of these crises are not related to Mintos (Covid-19 pandemic, war in Ukraine), they have clearly exposed the problems at Mintos.
+Especially in 2020, there have been numerous actions and entanglements that have not painted a good picture with regards to the integrity of the platform.

 Conflicts of Interest

-At the shareholder level, Mintos has always had strong overlaps with many of its lender companies.
+At the shareholder level, Mintos has always had strong overlaps with many of its lending companies.
 While this can be an advantage in terms of communication and possible settlements, there is also the risk that decisions primarily serve the interest of shareholders and only secondarily of the investors.

 Especially in the time before Mintos became a regulated marketplace, there were some inglorious examples in which apparent conflicts of interest led to investors being disadvantaged.

-Disintegration of Finko Group
+Finko Group

-Only a year later, there is nothing more left of the group except an empty shell.
+Only a year later, there was nothing left of the group except an empty shell.
 Some lenders have had their licenses revoked under dubious circumstances (Varks in Armenia), others have filed for bankruptcy (Metrokredit and Kiva from Russia) or have been sold for a ridiculous price to competitors with the same shareholders (Sebo from Moldova), which in the end left no funds available to meet the buyback guarantee which was advertised to investors in advance.

-Collapse of Varks
+Varks

 Corona Crisis / Covid-19 Pandemic